craftercms/docs/source/index.rst

 .. default-domain:: craftercms

 Welcome to the Crafter CMS |version| Manual.
-Crafter CMS is an open-source, Java-based, Web content management system for Web sites, mobile apps, VR and more, designed for ease of development and scaling.
+Crafter CMS is an open-source, Java-based, Web content management system for Websites, mobile apps, VR and more, designed for ease of development and scaling.
 Crafter CMS is comprised of several independent, integrated components including: a core content repository, an authoring application for content editors/managers (Crafter Studio), a dynamic content delivery system (Crafter Engine), a user profile store and personalization server (Crafter Profile), a query/search server (Crafter Search) and a social content store and server (Crafter Social).

 This Manual introduces key concepts in Crafter CMS, presents the authoring and development environment, and provides operational and administrative considerations and